Ckonsa/TestAssignment_2023/README.md

 Reader should not be able to add / modify / delete existing book information or tamper with checkouts but should be able to save favorites and check out / return books (that they have checked out)
 * Containerize your application to make it cloud-native

+## Implementation of tasks by Charleen Konsa

+* First task ...